lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 First create a new file ``tests/test_instrument.py`` with a test case derived from `~lsst.obs.base.instrument_tests.InstrumentTests` and `~lsst.utils.tests.TestCase`, defining ``self.data`` and ``self.instrument`` in ``setUp``.
 The `set` of ``physical_filters`` you provide here will be checked to ensure that your `FilterDefinitionCollection` is loaded correctly.
-Run this test via ``pytest -sv tests/test_instrument.py``: the tests should fail, as there is no Example `Instrument` yet.

 .. code-block:: python